JingmingLiu21/Learning_Note/README.md

 # Learning_Note
-Topic I learned.
+Topics I learned.
 Many code are cited from other resources (do not use for profit).